 • King Penguins – King penguins have strong and bright colors on their chest, head, and back.

-• Snares Penguins – Seniors penguins live on the New Zealand island of Snares.
+• Snares Penguins – Senior penguins live on the New Zealand island of Snares.

 • Little Blue Penguins – The little blue penguins are the smallest type of penguins with a height of 13 inches.